secwexen/aapp-mart/CONTRIBUTING.md

 ---

+# Thank You

-Thank you for helping improve AAPP-MART.
+Thank you for helping improve AAPP-MART!